 To really understand how the average microphone works, you need to understand the flow of the audio.

 When you work with audio on a daily basis (or you’re just curious), you need to have a good grasp of the input and output systems on your devices.

 Is a microphone input or output?

-Microphones are input devices.
-This means the “take in” audio information and send (or input) it to your receiving device.
+A microphone is an input device.
+This means it “takes in” audio information and sends (or input) it to your receiving device.
 This could be your computer, phone, or someone else’s device.
 When you use a headset with a microphone, you are using an input and output device as it can receive and play audio.

 What is the difference between an input and output device?

 The difference between an input and output device lies in their function.
 Input devices receive and transfer information to a device for processing.
 Output devices are able to interpret and reproduce that captured audio.
 These days most general devices have both input and output capabilities e.g. a phone or laptop, while specialized equipment focuses on one function.